quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part103_18.3.2_Analysis.md

 :p How do you update a histogram representing the distribution of particle counts on the RHS?

 ??x
-To update a histogram, maintain an array or list where each index represents the number of times \( N_{rhs} \) particles are found on the RHS.
+To update a histogram, maintain an array or list where each index represents the number of times $N_{rhs}$ particles are found on the RHS.
 Increment the corresponding index at each time step based on the count from `countParticlesOnRHS()`.

 ```java
 void updateHistogram(int n) {